VolvoGroup/dymoval/docs/source/index.rst

 Why dymoval?
 ------------

-There plenty amazing packages out there like pandas, *numpy*, *scipy*, etc for analyzing data, compute statistics, and so on,
+There plenty amazing packages out there like *pandas*, *numpy*, *scipy*, etc for analyzing data, compute statistics, and so on,
 but they are huge and the plethora of functionalities they offer may be overwhelming.

-*Dymoval* has been thought with engineers in mind, and it offers just the essential tools for coping with typical tasks that an engineer needs to carry out by trying to keep as simple as possible API.
+*Dymoval* has been thought with engineers in mind, and it offers just the essentials for coping with typical tasks that an engineer needs to carry out.

 Main Features
 -------------

 Model validation
 ****************

-- Models unit-tests
 - Validation metrics:
-	- R-square fit (%)
+	- R-square fit
 	- Residuals auto-correlation
 	- Input-Residuals cross-correlation
 - Coverage region
+- Enable model unit-tests
-- Works for both SISO and MIMO models
+- Work for both SISO and MIMO models
-- Modeling tool independency
+- Modeling tool independence
-- Easily integrates with CI/CD pipelines.
+- Easily integrate with CI/CD pipelines.

 Datasets analysis and manipulation